jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ---
 <a name='prereq'></a>
 ##Before you begin
+* Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).
-[Download and install the Bluemix Live Sync command-line interface for Windows][1].
+* [Download and install the Bluemix Live Sync command-line interface for Windows][1].

 **Important:** The Live Sync command-line interface is available only for Windows 7 and 8.
 More platforms are coming soon.
 [Learn more about the Live Sync command-line interface][16].